Modern History Playlist

 Nationwide Participation in the Civil Disobedience Movement (1930–34)

-The Civil Disobedience Movement (1930–34) became a true mass movement with participation from peasants, women, students, workers, tribals, and merchants.
-Different regions witnessed diverse forms of struggle, making it the broadest-based nationalist movement before independence.
+The Civil Disobedience Movement (CDM) (1930–34) became the broadest-based nationalist movement before independence, successfully integrating diverse sections including peasants, women, students, workers, and merchants.
+Different regions witnessed diverse forms of struggle, united by the common act of salt law disobedience and no-tax campaigns.

-The Civil Disobedience Movement (1930–34) became a true mass movement with participation from peasants, women, students, workers, tribals, and merchants.
-Different regions witnessed diverse forms of struggle, making it the broadest-based nationalist movement before independence.
+The Civil Disobedience Movement (CDM) (1930–34) became the broadest-based nationalist movement before independence, successfully integrating diverse sections including peasants, women, students, workers, and merchants.
+Different regions witnessed diverse forms of struggle, united by the common act of salt law disobedience and no-tax campaigns.

 Participation in Civil Disobedience Movement (1930–34)